ikngtty/dotfiles/init/macOS/manual.md

 *   Bluetooth
     *   Display on menubar.
 *   Desktop and ScreenSaver
+*   Saving energy
+    *   Do not darken when using a battery.

 TODO: Try to make it scripts with using `defaults` command.